Basic Fingerless Mittens. Author Julia V Introduction A pair of simple fingerless crochet mittens I worked up as a last minute Christmas gift.

 B. Anderson Introduction.
 Double_Mitts.
 ReversibleDoubleThicknessMittens.
 Reversiblemittens.
 Double Knit Mittens.
 Last winter, when my hands were very, very cold, I spent a few weeks trolling Ravelry for a double knit mitten pattern that I liked.

 These are the first mittens I ever made and they came out perfectly on the first try.
+They are also the first and easiest double knit pattern I've seen.
+A note about sizing for women and children.
 10007BriggsLittle_FamilyRovingMittens.
 WEB-Bernat-SofteeChunky-K-ChillChaserSet.
 Mittens - Single Crochet Adult.
 Mittens - Single Crochet Adult Skill Level: IntermediateWritten by Teresa Richardson Video Tutorial: Mittens - Single Crochet AdultGauge: 12 Stitches = 4 inches; 14 Rows = 4 inches Materials:Size I Crochet Hook4-ply Worsted Weight yarnYarn Marker - Scrap yarn tails work very well AbbreviationsFSC = Foundation Single CrochetSC = Single CrochetCh = ChainSL ST = Slip StitchEA = EachST = Stitch Note: The purpose of the yarn markers is to know where the first stitch is at.